 - What is a Borel measurable function?

-- Given the universal approximation theorem, why can’t a MLP still reach a arbitrarily small positive error?
+- Given the universal approximation theorem, why can’t a Multi Layer Perceptron (MLP) still reach an arbitrarily small positive error?

 Deep Learning motivation